-The Brooklyn Dam Project (Project) is owned by Ampersand Brooklyn Dam Hydro LLC and located on the lower section of the Upper Ammonoosuc River in Northumberland, Coos County, NH. between the Red Dam, located about 0.8 miles upstream and the Weston Hydropower Project, located about 0.7 miles downstream.
+The Brooklyn Dam Project is located on the lower section of the Upper Ammonoosuc River in Northumberland, Coos County, NH.
+The project lies between the Red Dam, located about 0.8 miles upstream, and the Weston Hydropower Project, located about 0.7 miles downstream.

 The Upper Ammonoosuc River is separate from the Ammonoosuc River of the White Mountains.
 The Upper Ammonoosuc River discharges to the upper Connecticut River approximately 3.2 miles downstream of Brooklyn Dam.
 The upstream Red Dam originally was a second development of the FERC license that included the Brooklyn Dam Project.
 The Red Dam is no longer used for power production and is not part of the current FERC license exemption for the Project.

-The dam was constructed in 1912 to provide hydro-mechanical power to local textile mills.
-In 1930, hydroelectric generation facilities were installed at the Project to provide power to the Groveton Paper Mill and it operated as a hydropower facility until 1969 when the turbines and generators were removed.
-It was purchased by Ampersand in 2013 for redevelopment and re-entered service in December 2015.
-The Project has a capacity of 600 KW and average annual generation of 2,405 MWh.
+The dam was constructed in 1912 to provide hydro-mechanical power to local paper mills.
+In 1930, hydroelectric generation facilities were installed at the project to provide power to the Groveton Paper Mill and it operated as a hydropower facility until 1969 when the turbines and generators were removed.
+It was purchased by Ampersand Brooklyn Dam Hydro LLC in 2013 for redevelopment and re-entered service in December 2015.
+The project includes: a dam, floodgate structure, forebay, tailrace, powerhouse, two turbines, and transmission equipment.

-The Project includes a 120-foot-long, 14-foot-high timber crib dam.
-Adjacent to the dam is a 43-foot-long floodgate structure with four 6.9-foot-wide, 10-foot-high floodgates.
-With the existing 2.50-foot-high flashboards installed, the dam creates a 26-acre impoundment with a normal water surface elevation of 881.23 feet NGVD1929.
-The impoundment volume is 51.85 acre-ft (minimum) and 52.15 acre-ft (maximum).
+The project dam is a 120-foot-long, 14-foot-high timber crib dam with a 43-foot-long floodgate structure containing four 6.9-foot-wide, 10-foot-high floodgates.
 The Project includes a 100-foot-long, 45-foot-wide forebay, with three 15.2-foot-wide, 15.5-foot-high trash racks with 1-inch clear-bar spacing.
 There is an approximate 100-foot-long bypass from where water spills over the dam to where it merges with the tailrace.

 |Project Name||Brooklyn Dam|